 Information service that connects families of young children to community resources; developmental screening tool provided to parents; and monitoring of referrals to resources.
 Services are available in English and Spanish.
 Help Me Grow’s target population is children ages 0-8 years-old who live in Utah.

-This site gives an overview of screening, the pros and cons of screening tools and a link to the CDC recommendations for screening, plus links to federal resources and tips for parents.
+Provides an overview of screening, the pros and cons of screening tools, links to federal resources; Centers for Disease Control and Prevention.

 Early Developmental Guide for Parents